 I’m writing about the 1946 film Dragonwyck.
-The film is directed by Joseph L. Mankiewicz, and it is based on the 1944 novel of the same name which was written by Anya Seton.
+The film is directed by Joseph L. Mankiewicz, and it is based upon the 1944 novel of the same name by Anya Seton.
 Where do I begin with this one?

 Well, I have to say upfront how much I love this film.
-I like how it is a mixture of genres, romance, melodrama, suspense and horror are all mingled together to great effect; there’s even a subplot about the ghost of a Van Ryn ancestor who haunts the house!
+I like how it is a mixture of Gothic, romance, melodrama, suspense and horror, and how all of these different genres are mingled together to great effect.
+There’s even a subplot about the ghost of a Van Ryn ancestor who haunts the house!
 Truly this film has something in it for everyone.

-I think that it is such an atmospheric film and I think that the set design for the house interiors is absolutely stunning.
-This gothic film reminds me somewhat of the story of Jane Eyre.
+Dragonwyck is such an atmospheric film and I think that the set design for the house interiors is absolutely stunning.
+This Gothic film reminds me somewhat of the story of Jane Eyre.
 A young woman falls in love with an older man, who she (and we)feel sorry for and believe to be desperate for a different life.
 There the similarities to Bronte’s tale ends though, as Dragonwyck begins to transform into a dark mixture of murder, drug addiction and madness.

 The film is set in America, in the 1840’s.
 Miranda Wells (Gene Tierney) is a young, sheltered woman who is raised in a God fearing, farming family in Connecticut.
 Miranda longs for adventure and to be able to see more of the world, than just the small part of America she was raised in.
 Miranda’s mother (the ever terrific Anne Revere)receives a letter from Nicholas Van Ryn (Vincent Price)a distant and wealthy relative.